Analytics-at-Sauder/Analytics-at-Sauder.github.io/p12_inventory_decision_analysis.md

 ```

 ## Monte Carlo Simulation
 Monte Carlo simulations are used to model the probability of different outcomes in a process that cannot easily be predicted due to the intervention of random variables.
-We use this technique to simulate the inventory management policies and resulting costs .
+We use this technique to simulate the inventory management policies and resulting costs.

-### Daily Demand Simulation
+## Daily Demand Simulation
-The daily demand is simulated taking into account the sale probability 0.76, which means the product is sold 76 percent of the time.The function below simulates the possibility that there is a sale  using the product's probability of sale.
-And if there is a sale, then the demand follows a normal distribution.
+The daily demand is simulated, taking into account a sale probability of 0.76, which means that the product is sold 76% of the time.
+The function below simulates the possibility that there is a sale using the product's probability of sale, and if there is a sale, then the demand follows a normal distribution.

 ```python